Covariant phase space for gravity with boundaries: metric vs tetrad formulations: Ancillary material

+which in turn implies that \eqref{eq: relative integral} for $N=\partial M$ is well defined on relative cohomology because $\underline{\partial}(M,\partial M)=\varnothing$.
 We introduce now the space of forms $\OOmega^{(r,s)}(M\times\F)$ of degree $r$ in $M$ (horizontal part) and $s$ in $\F$ (vertical part).
 Endowed with the wedge product $\,\wwedge\,$, this space becomes a bigraded algebra with two exterior derivatives: the horizontal $\d$, which increases $r$ in one unit, and the vertical $\dd$, increasing $s$ in one unit.
 The wedge product $\,\wwedge\,$ restricted to $(k,0)$-forms coincides with $\wedge$.
 We will often abuse notation and use the latter.
 If we replace $(M,\d)$ by the relative pair $((M,N),\underline{\d})$, we can define the \textbf{relative bicomplex}

 where the $\mathrm{loc}$ subscript indicates that we only consider $(r,s)$-forms which are locally constructed i.e. a form $\alpha$ evaluated at $p$ only depends on $p$, $\phi(p)$, and finitely many of the derivatives of $\phi$ at $p$.